The Best Band Of The 00’s is a piece reflecting my opinion. Please enjoy!

 Annnnd… It’s Gone..

-Then, just as quickly as they had captivated my attention, the best band of the 00’s was yanked away from me. *POOF* .. disbanded.
-The band was already falling to pieces when they thought they could bring on longtime session Guitarist, Phil Karnats, to replace Ben (who had left in order to pursue his musical endeavors with School of Seven Bells).
+Then, just as quickly as they had captivated my attention, the best band of the 00’s was yanked away.
+POOF .. disbanded.
+The band was already falling to pieces.
+Then they thought they could bring on longtime session Guitarist, Phil Karnats.
+This was to replace Ben (who had left in order to pursue his musical endeavors with School of Seven Bells).
+It didn’t pan out.

 I caught one of their ‘comeback’ shows with Phil and recall him being a block of wood.
 Nothing terribly interesting about him.
 Certainly no Ben Curtis.
 He didn’t have the flair, the panache, the raw ability to conjure whatever sounds he desired.